lucaseschultz/ramp-react-take-home/README.md

    - Animation should run only once
    - Use React APIs only.
 Don't use CSS or external libraries

-Bonus: Add as a comment the script you used to to get the URL in step 2
+Bonus: Add as a comment the script you used to get the URL in step 2

 ## Submission